andrei2siminic/AD-home-lab/Lab Setup.md

-# Active Directory Home Lab setup.
+# Active Directory Home Lab setup

 This is the setup of the lab.